-Goal H 2.
-Support efforts to supply affordable housing in the area so every household has access to shelter.
+GOAL H 2.
+Support efforts to supply affordable housing in the area so every household has access to shelter, which is a basic human need.

-• H 2.1.
+- H 2.1.
 Promote collaboration within and between governmental, private and non-profit sectors to ensure the provision of an adequate supply of affordable housing.
 Many individuals tend to assume or prefer that the private sector will meet housing needs.
 In reality, the private sector can only meet a portion of market demands.
 Existing household income, public opposition and regulatory, market and information barriers often prevent the private sector from addressing many segments of the housing market.
-Cooperation and coordination is needed from all sectors to help identify and meet housing needs.
+Cooperation and coordination is needed from all sectors to help identify and meet housing needs. - H 2.2.
+Support efforts lead by others that pursue federal funding to meet affordable housing needs of the very low income households within the area.
+Rural areas rarely have the staff and resources available to meet the housing needs of all their citizens.
+Rural communities are also often unaware of programs and funding that is available to meet housing needs. - H 2.3.
+Increase awareness of the issues surrounding affordable housing among decision makers, realtors and the public: specifically to overcome the stigma that affordable = social/ welfare housing, as well as to promote quality design that is cost effective.